egaumer/torah/exodus/pkudei.md

 Just one note before we move on.
 Who are these women gathered at the tabernacle door?
 And what service are they doing?
 According to the Jewish Talmud and Midrash, these were women who dedicated their lives to prayer.
 There are two verses in the Hebrew Bible where women are serving in the Tabernacle (Exodus 38:8 and 1 Samuel 2:22).
 They would gather and pray for the priests, and for the nation of Israel.
 They dedicated themselves to this.
 Later, in 1 Samuel, when Eli was High priest, the Bible says his sons did not know the Lord.
 They would sleep with the women who came to the door of the tabernacle, taking advantage of them.

 In the eighth chapter of Hebrews, the writer says that the priest in the tabernacle and the temple served in a structure - the tabernacle, and that was a copy of what was going on in heaven.
-Where is God’s true abiding place?
+Where is _God’s_ true abiding place?
 Heaven.
 The tabernacle is a mirror, a shadow, a model of what is going on in heaven.

 In Revelation 4, John goes to heaven.
 He is going to see some very similar to the tabernacle.
-John sees the throne of God, not the Ark of the Covenant.
-Instead of God being between the cherubim on the Mercy Seat, John sees God on his throne (vs 2).
-Instead of one priest dressed in white coming to the Mercy Seat, there are 24 elders all dressed in white with crowns of gold (_Verse 4_).
+John sees the throne of _God_, not the Ark of the Covenant.
+Instead of God being between the [cherubim](https://www.blueletterbible.org/faq/don_stewart/don_stewart_30.cfm) on the [Mercy Seat](https://en.wikipedia.org/wiki/Mercy_seat), John sees God on his throne (vs 2).
+Instead of one priest dressed in white coming to the _Mercy Seat_, there are 24 elders all dressed in white with crowns of gold (_Verse 4_).

 &nbsp;